ellisgl/php-benchmarks/results/RootLevelArrayKeyRename.md

 # Root Level Array Key Rename Benchmark
-Test the different methods of changing a key's name on the root level.
+Test the different methods of changing an array key name on the root level.

 [Test code](/benchmarks/RootLevelArrayKeyRenameBench.php)